 Crossing borders – the spread of the lesser horseshoe bat between Thuringia and Upper Franconia

-The transboundary project is implemented by the Ökologische Bildungsstätte Oberfranken and the Stiftung Fledermaus from January to December 2025.
+The transboundary project was implemented by the Ökologische Bildungsstätte Oberfranken and the Stiftung Fledermaus from January to December 2025.

 Challenge